-Buying a smart speaker and choosing the best one for you isn’t always straightforward, and both of these speakers have their merits.
-For now, we think that the Amazon Echo is the better buy.
-It can do more things than the Google Home, costs less, is compatible with more smart home devices, and comes in more colors and fabric choices.
-Additionally, there are more types of Echo devices to choose form.
+Buying a smart speaker and choosing the best one for you isn’t always straightforward, and each of these speakers has its merits.
+At the moment, it seems as though the Amazon Echo continues to be the better option.
+It is compatible with more smart home devices, uses an adaptive audio system for bigger sound, and can control your Zigbee gear.
+Plus, there are more types of Echo devices to choose from.

 We will say that the Google Home and the voice assistant inside does seem smarter than Alexa.
 We’ll continue to update this post as more features and capabilities for both devices are announced.
 For now, Echo is still leading the way, especially for audiophiles who crave superior sound.
 The new design also helps out a lot, too, since the orb shape can fit any décor.